Library Book Display Ideas

 What You Need for Tabletop Book Displays - or to display a book at the checkout area

-This might be a good spot to display TODAY IN HISTORY items with something fresh each day.
+This might be a good spot to display a sign like TODAY IN HISTORY with something fresh each day.
 For example, on December 7th, put some Pearl Harbor books on the rack.
-Click on the highlighted link to see other historic events to feature.
+Click on the highlighted link above to see other historic events to feature.

 March Library Book Display Ideas - Themes and ideas for March displays